ascend4/ascend4/solvers/a4sqp/cutest/README.md

   --out /tmp/CUTEST_PROGRESS_160.md
 ```

-To include previously generated IPOPT TSVs without rerunning IPOPT, pass
+To include previously generated IPOPT or CONOPT TSVs without rerunning them,
-`--input-tsv path/to/ipopt.tsv` one or more times.
-To rerun IPOPT profiles as
+pass `--input-tsv path/to/results.tsv` one or more times.
+To rerun IPOPT
-well, add `--include-ipopt`.
+profiles as well, add `--include-ipopt`; to rerun CONOPT, add
+`--include-conopt`.

 The progress report intentionally excludes volatile metrics such as iteration
 counts, solve times, objective values, and log paths.
 It records the benchmark